Cracko298/Custom-3DS-Homemenu-Sarcastic-Edition/README.md

 - Based on this Repo: https://github.com/cooolgamer/Custom-Homemenu-3DS

-# DO NOT INSTALL WITH FBI/GM9.
+# DO NOT INSTALL WITH FBI.

 - Encrypt the .cia with gm9 cia image options